ltcptgeneral/ece45-project/README.md

  Will add member names shortly

  ## Function Prototypes
 Templates to create your own functions.
-Please commit code in either src/ or src/NotWorking.
+Please commit code in either src/ (the base directopry) or src/NotWorking (please dont commit in any other subfolder).

  ### Wave generating function
 ```